 Aside from running two basic science laboratories, there are a number of active clinical trials being run within the section at any given time.
 Currently, faculty members are collaborating with industry counterparts to evaluate new heart valves, organ preservation devices, and ventricular assist devices.
 The clinical and outcomes research done within the section is performed in collaboration with a number of parties, including Argonne National Laboratory, the University of Chicago Cancer Research Center, Department of Health Studies, and the Sections of Hematology/Oncology, Radiology, Cardiology and various industry leaders.

 Without solid research in the areas of basic science, clinical and outcomes research would not be possible.
-We have two active basic science laboratories - one led by Shahab Akhter, MD, and the other by Mahesh Gupta, PhD, - that perform cutting-edge research on the disease etiology of heart failure.
+We have an active basic science laboratories, led by Mahesh Gupta, PhD, that performs cutting-edge research on the disease etiology of heart failure.